MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgUserChat.md

 This method supports federation.
 To access a chat, at least one chat member must belong to the tenant the request initiated from.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaUserChat](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaUserChat?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)